dingbat/clockout/readme.md

 You're being paid by the hour, but do you really want to worry about logging your hours?
 If you're using Git, isn't that already being done for you?
 Clockout is a tool that analyzes a Git repo and converts your commits into blocks of time worked.

 Clockout determines how long each commit took by taking the time interval since the previous one, if it's close enough.
-With everything added up, Clockout can print out pretty charts and tables (pretty as CLI graphics go) to show your boss, and your git history is the evidence to back it up.
+With everything added up, Clockout can print out pretty charts and tables (pretty as CLI graphics go) to show your boss, and your Git history is the evidence to back it up.

 To install:
 ```
-$ gem install clockout
+$ [sudo] gem install clockout
 ```

 To display hours worked: